Making the most of the theme editor

 All elements inherit the default theme font, but fonts can be overridden here on a per-item basis if necessary.

-This is also where you set different font for items that support them.
-For example, RichTextLabel supports different fonts for bold, italics, and so on.
+This is also where you set different fonts for items that support them.
+For example, the RichTextLabel node supports different fonts for bold, italics, and so on:

 Font Sizes

-Font Sizes decides how large your font is.
-It is inherited by default from the theme font size, but can be overriden on an individual basis.
+Font Sizes determines how large your font appears.
+It's inherited by default from the theme font size but can be overridden on an individual basis.

-Some items, like the RichTextLabel again, may support different font sizes:
+Some items, like the RichTextLabel node, may support different font sizes:

 Images

-Images are where you'll find anything graphical that is not text, nor the element's background.
+The Images tab is where you'll find anything graphical that isn't text or the element's background.

 StyleBoxes

-StyleBoxes is where you can set the background and border of an item.
-Almost all UI elements (except Containers) have one or more StyleBox attached to them.
+StyleBox resources are where you can set the background and border of an item.
+Almost all UI elements (except Container nodes) have one or more StyleBox attached to them.

 But almost all elements have at least one.
-Here is the VScrollBar's stylebox:
+Here is the VScrollBar node's stylebox:

 BaseType

-Any styles not overriden would be inherited from the Button style.
+Any styles not overridden would be inherited from the Button style.

 Adding new items